Holiday lets come in all shapes and sizes, and sometimes, the more unique your property, the more successful it...

-It is important to note that holiday let mortgage criteria varies depending on your situation.
+It is important to note that the criteria to qualify for a holiday let mortgage varies depending on your situation.
 If you are wanting to use your second home as a holiday let, you must have a holiday let mortgage.
 Holiday letting with a buy-to-let mortgage can be classified as fraudulent.
 If you currently have a buy-to-let mortgage you may have to remortgage.

 If you’re starting to think about buying a new home, keeping your current home under a Holiday Let mortgage is certainly a possibility.